aist-cwf/aist-cwf.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Dr. Wei-Fan Chen's personal website."
+title: "Welcome to Dr. Wei-Fan Chen's personal website"
 author_profile: true
 redirect_from:
   - /about/